Collagen for Joints

 Does collagen help joint pain?

-Randomized trials in athletes and active adults report reduced activity-related joint discomfort with daily collagen peptides.
-It is supportive, not a cure.
+Randomized trials in athletes and active adults have reported lower activity-related joint-discomfort scores with daily collagen peptides than placebo.
+It is a supportive input studied in those contexts, not a treatment or cure.

 How much collagen for joints?